4moghDwivedi/Soundscene/README.md

 Project files for [Sound Scene 2025](https://www.soundscene.org).

-Please find the proposal [here] (https://www.amoghdwivedi.com/sound-scene-2025).
+Please find the proposal [here](https://www.amoghdwivedi.com/sound-scene-2025).

 Here is a [YouTube video](https://youtu.be/LThYEzDfyGc) which demonstrates this patch.